What is the best way for my business to reduce customer service response time?

-66 percent of consumers feel that valuing their time is the most important thing companies can do for them.
+Delayed responses induce frustration, especially for 66% of customers who feel valuing their time is the most important thing a company can do for them.

 What is Customer Service Response Time?

-Thanks to the improved communication channels, customers can expect quick responses from brands they interact with.
+Thanks to the improved communication channels, customers now expect quick responses from the brands they interact with.
+So, your goal should be to keep the response time as low as possible, without compromising on the quality of the support services.

 How to Calculate Customer Service Response Time?